processone/docs.ejabberd.im/content/admin/guide/index.md

 -   anonymous — See section [saslanonymous].

 -   pam — See section [pam].

+When the option is omitted, ejabberd will rely upon the default database which is configured in `default_db` option.
+If this option is not set neither the default authentication method will be `internal`.

 Account creation is only supported by internal, external and odbc methods.